Creating Collections of NowComment Documents

-There are two very significant advantages to using NowComment's built-in blogging feature:
+There are two very significant advantages to using NowComment's collections feature:

 - The blog acts as an engaging gateway for readers to browse and comment on whichever documents you choose to include in it; this blog/document integration makes it easy to get conversations going!
 Each blog post acts as an excerpt and link to an underlying NowComment document; your blog's readers can, with one click, go straight to the document and all its existing comments.
 Having the full power of NowComment to do in-context video, image, and text commenting is a huge improvement over standard blogs, where all the comments sit at the bottom of the blog completely out of context.

 - Convenience and time-saving: